Keavon/Thesis/src/paper/thesis.md

 - Oliver Davies, for inspiration about the Slicer node concept, code assistance, and continual encouragement

+- Dennis Kobert, for help exploring ideas leading to this topic

 - James Lindsay, for code assistance

 ---